ardalis/ardalis-com-gatsby/src/pages/blog/keep-tests-short-and-dry-with-extensions.md

 - Logged into NuGet.org
 - Chose Upload Package (.nupkg file created by `pack`)

 That's it.
-A few minutes later, [the package was in NuGet](https://www.nuget.org/packages/Ardalis.HttpClientTestExtensions), and I could start using it in my test project as a NuGet reference instead of more code for me to maintain in my test project.
+A few minutes later, [the package was on NuGet.org](https://www.nuget.org/packages/Ardalis.HttpClientTestExtensions), and I could start using it in my test project as a NuGet reference instead of more code for me to maintain in my test project.
 Now I'll never have to write this same helper method again (this wasn't my first time, mind you), and hopefully this will help out a few others as well!

 ## Future work